Contextuality with vanishing coherence and maximal robustness to dephasing: Preliminary notions

 \section{Preliminary notions}

 The broad range of experiments we are interested in investigating consists of those that can be thought of as preparing a system in a laboratory in a variety of different ways and probing it with a variety of measurements.
 Such experiments are known as \emph{prepare-and-measure scenarios}.
 These can be studied from a theory-agnostic viewpoint, where only a minimal set of \textit{operational} elements (i.e., properties or objects that are manifestly observable) are used to describe it.
 In such situations, one can analyze the experimental scenario without making any assumptions about the nature of the system in question, e.g., what its intrinsic properties are or how it behaves.
-Rather, one simply focuses on (i) the classical labels of the ways in which one may prepare this system ($P\in \mathcal{P}$), (ii) the classical labels of the measurement procedures one may perform ($M\in \mathcal{M}$), (iii) the classical labels of the outcomes $k\in K$ of the measurement procedures, and (iv) the resulting statistics $\{p(k|M,P)\}_{ [k|M]\in K\times \mathcal{M}, P\in\mathcal{P}}$ of the experiment.
-The tuple $(\mathcal{P},\mathcal{M}, K, p)$ that captures the information analyzed in such a prepare-and-measure scenario is often referred to as an \emph{operational theory}.
+Rather, one simply focuses on (i) the classical labels of the ways in which one may prepare this system ($P\in \mathcal{P}$), (ii) the classical labels of the measurement procedures one may perform ($M\in \mathcal{M}$), (iii) the classical labels of the outcomes $k\in K$ of the measurement procedures, (iv) the resulting statistics $\{p(k|M,P)\}_{ [k|M]\in K\times \mathcal{M}, P\in\mathcal{P}}$ of the experiment\vini, and (v) the operational equivalences between different preparation or measurement outcome procedures, denoted denoted $\simeq$ and defined in the next paragraph\blk.
+The tuple $(\mathcal{P},\mathcal{M}, K, p\vini,\simeq\blk)$ that captures the information analyzed in such a prepare-and-measure scenario is often referred to as an \emph{operational scenario}.

+An \emph{operational theory} is the set of all possible realisable preparations, measurements and outcomes and their respective statistics \vini -- i.e., it is the maximal operational scenario for a given system. \blk Often a given operational theory allows for a kind of equivalence between different procedures: sometimes two preparation procedures $P$ and $P'$ yield the same statistics for any possible measurement outcomes, or two measurement outcomes $[k|M],\, [k'|M']$ do so for any possible preparation.
+When this happens, we say that $P$ and $P'$ (resp.~$[k|M]$ and $[k'|M']$) are \emph{inferentially equivalent}, denoted by $P\simeq P'$ (resp.~$[k|M]\simeq [k'|M']$). \vini Here, it is crucial to assess such equivalences with respect to the full operational theory, and not only relative to the specific preparations or measurement outcomes in the specific operational scenario under investigation. \blk \vini That is, we define the operational equivalence relation for an operational scenario as the one that it inherits from the operational theory in which it lives. \blk